-My book on contemplative computing, The Distraction Addiction, will be published by Little, Brown and Co. in August 2013.
-In the meantime, this 2011 talk is a good introduction to the project and its big ideas.
+My book on contemplative computing, The Distraction Addiction, was published by Little, Brown and Co. in 2013, and is available in bookstores and online.
+This 2011 talk is a good introduction to the project and its big ideas.

 TrackBack URL for this entry:

 Listed below are links to weblogs that reference Malaysian version of contemplative computing talk: